arne-kroeger/arne-kroeger.github.io/_posts/2021-10-26-reactive-programming-with-spring-webflux-01-intro.markdown

 > The sample project created in this description bases on the code examples provided by Josh Long in his video [Spring Tips: Spring GraphQL](https://www.youtube.com/watch?v=kVSYVhmvNCI&ab_channel=SpringDeveloper){:rel="nofollow"}

 We want to build a simple GraphQL service which is providing company and person data via a GraphQL service build on top of a Spring GraphQL webflux backend.
 For this example project I use a classical RDBMS system (PostgreSQL) as it is used in many of my projects as a really reliable, scalable and extendible data source with a huge amount of features / possibilities.

 ### The problem with the JDBC driver in the reactive world

 The JDBC driver is a problem in terms of a reactive project because of its IO blocking implementation.
 The driver will block all further processing unless all data has been fetched from the datasource.
-This problem can be covered with the R2DBC (Reactive Relational Database Connectivity) driver which allows a reactive connection handling with classical RDBMS like PostgreSQL, MySQL, MariaDB, MS SQL Server, Oracle and H2.
+This problem can be covered with the enormous implementation of the R2DBC (Reactive Relational Database Connectivity) driver which allows a reactive connection handling with classical RDBMS like PostgreSQL, MySQL, MariaDB, MS SQL Server, Oracle and H2.

 For more details see: